po1sigala/live/01-Class-Content/10-OOP/01-Activities/27-Evr_Git-Stash-Pop/README.md

 The command `git stash pop` will pull the latest stash off the stack and reapply its changes.
 Other useful `stash` commands include the following:

-  * `git stash drop` - Delete the latest stash from the stack
+  * `git stash drop`&mdash;Delete the latest stash from the stack.

-  * `git stash apply` - Apply your stashed changes, but also keep a copy in the stack
+  * `git stash apply`&mdash;Apply your stashed changes, but also keep a copy in the stack.

-  * `git stash clear` - Clear all stashed entries from the stack
+  * `git stash clear`&mdash;Clear all stashed entries from the stack.

 ## Review

-You have used the `git stash` command to set aside some untracked files so that you could checkout a different branch.
-The most common use case for the `stash` command will likely be when you are working with a group and performing a `git pull`.
-Armed with some additional knowledge you should be ready to use this powerful command.
+Nice work!
+You've used the `git stash` command to set aside some untracked files so that you could checkout to a different branch.
+The most common use case for the `stash` command will likely be when you're working with a group and performing a `git pull`.
+Now you're ready to use this powerful command.

+---

+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.